experimentalpolitics/immigration/prereg/Pre-Analysis-Plan_outline.md

 This document describes the pre-analysis plan for an online survey on media usage and news consumption regarding political issues.
 The survey seeks to learn about media viewing habits of individuals, especially on social media platforms, and how this impacts their political attitudes.
 In this survey experiment, participants will answer questions about their use of different media sources, political leanings, and attitudes toward current issues covered in the news.
 Depending on the experimental condition, participants will be asked to choose, or be assigned to, an article published by different news channels (Fox News vs. MSNBC), which discusses the economic impact of legal immigration.
 After reading the article, participants are asked to evaluate the news story and answer general questions about their attitudes towards immigration.

-There is a growing literature in political science on the role social media in fostering misperceptions about important political issues.
+There is a growing literature in political science that explores the role social media plays in fostering misperceptions about important political issues.
 Focusing on immigration, recent studies (e.g., Hopkins et al. 2019) found that providing corrective information can mitigate misperceptions among citizens.
 However, these corrections have little to no effects on underlying attitudes.
 Our study contributes to this active research area by examining differential effects of corrective information from different media sources by employing a modified Preference-Incorporating Choice and Assignment Design (De Benedictis-Kessner et al. 2019).

 ## 2. Research Design

 ### Hypotheses

-The survey experiment is designed based on existing researches on corrective information and attitude change.
-Many researchers have shown that correcting misinformation does not always lead to attitude change (Hopkins er al. 2019; Swire-Thompson et al. 2019) while others shown that media can persuade people to change their attitudes under under certain conditions (e.g. De Benedictis-Kessner et al. 2019).
+The survey experiment is designed based on existing research that examines the relationship between corrective information and attitude change.
+Some studies show that correcting misinformation does not always lead to attitude change (Hopkins et al. 2019; Swire-Thompson et al. 2019) while others find that media can persuade people to change their attitudes under under certain conditions (e.g. De Benedictis-Kessner et al. 2019).

-To examine the differential effects of corrective information on attitude change, we need to look at two different process of adopting new information: information seeking and interpreting process.
+To examine the differential effects of corrective information on attitude change, we need to look at two different processes of adopting new information: information seeking and information interpreting.

 Selective exposure to information via different media sources may lead individuals to engage in a biased search process, seeking out information that supports their preconceptions and avoiding evidence that undercuts their beliefs (see Taber and Lodge 2006).
-This leads our first set of hypothesis on endogenous information search and its effectiveness.
+This leads our first set of hypotheses regarding endogenous information search and its effectiveness.

 _H 1: When free to choose what information they will expose themselves to, people will seek out confirming over disconfirming arguments._